-- Step 3 Use an M3 Phillips screwdriver to tighten the posts on both sides of the waterproof DB15 male connector to 0.4 N·m (3.54 lbf·in.). - Step 4 Route the cables according to the instructions in 9.1 Cabling Requirements, and then use cable ties to bind the cables.
+- Step 3 Use an M3 Phillips screwdriver to tighten the posts on both sides of the waterproof DB15 male connector to 0.4 N·m (3.54 lbf·in.). - Step 4 Connect the eight cord end terminals at the other end to external alarm devices.